 Use hygienic practices for food safety

-This course describes the performance outcomes, skills and knowledge required to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
+This unit describes the performance outcomes, skills and knowledge required to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
 It requires the ability to follow predetermined organisational procedures and to identify and control food hazards.

 National Code - Training.gov.au